Verification-for-Security/dpll-t/README.md

 ## SMT solver

-After you've implemented to SAT solver, you will extend it to an SMT solver.
+After you've implemented the SAT solver, you will extend it to an SMT solver.
 This requires you to implement the following two things.

 1. Conversion from LRA to a format supported by the theory solver (Simplex)